 White blister is a foliar disease caused by a fungus-like organism called Albugo.
 It is closely related to the organisms causing downy mildew diseases, and the two sometimes occur together.
 Like downy mildews, infection and spread of white blister is favoured by wet weather.

 Only three Albugo species are likely to be found in gardens.
-Each affects a different plant family, namely the Cruciferae, the Compositae and the Aizoaceae.
+Each affects a different plant family, namely the Brassicaceae, the Asteraceae and the Aizoaceae.
 Due to the pustules that they produce they are sometimes also known as white rusts, although they are unrelated to the fungi causing true rust diseases.

 Three species of Albugo may be found in gardens: